 Legal fees, lender fees, removals and broker fees – it soon adds up.
 Work out how much this move will cost now so there’s no nasty surprises down the line.
 Your Move has partnered with Embrace Financial Services and their professional financial consultants can help you calculate the costs involved in the house buying process.

 We recommend that you make a free initial appointment with our partners Embrace Financial Services to see what kind of mortgage you can afford.
 Often with access to a comprehensive range of mortgages across the market, the mortgage advisers are in a fantastic position to advise you on a range of options.
-From time to time we have access to exclusive deals.† Usually the advisers will then help you to obtain a 'Decision in Principle' from a suitable lender, which will give you the confidence to start looking for a property.
+Usually the advisers will then help you to obtain a 'Decision in Principle' from a suitable lender, which will give you the confidence to start looking for a property.

 Now you have an idea of what you may be able to afford it’s time to start looking for a house to buy.
-Estate agents and property portals allow you to register for daily updates of new properties, but it’s worth taking a trip to estate agents’ offices too to get some advice.
+Estate agents and property portals allow you to register for daily updates of new properties.
+It’s worth contacting estate agents in the area you are looking too, to get some advice.
 Find out their top tips for up and coming neighbourhoods, and don’t forget to think outside the box – looking further afield at surrounding commuter towns, for instance, could save you money.

 Once you’ve found a property you’re interested in it’s time to book a viewing.
 Take a look at our house viewing tips before you go.
 Most estate agents now offer virtual viewings as well as physical viewings so you can get an idea of whether or not you like a property before taking the time to visit it in person.